Last Updated on April 1, 2021 by Julia Wilson

 At a glance

 About: Chocolate contains theobromine and caffeine which are toxic to cats.
-Both compounds are a central nervous stimulant.
-The darker the chocolate, the higher the level of theobromine.
+Both compounds are central nervous stimulants.
+The darker the chocolate, the higher the level of both compounds.
 Dry cocoa powder contains the highest levels, and white chocolate contains almost none.

 Symptoms: Vomiting, drooling, agitation, hyperactivity, rapid breathing, tremors, and seizures.

-Treatment: Gastric decontamination, activated charcoal, anto-seizure medications and supportive care.
+Treatment: Gastric decontamination, activated charcoal, anti-seizure medications and supportive care.

-No, pet owners should not allow their cat or dog to eat chocolate.
-Chocolate derives from the roasted beans of the cacao plant, which contains naturally occurring methylxanthines, a group of alkaloids (a plant compound which has a central nervous system effect on animals and humans).
+No, chocolate is poisonous to cats.
+Chocolate derives from the roasted beans of the cacao plant, which contains naturally occurring methylxanthines, a group of alkaloids (a plant compound that has a central nervous system effect on animals and humans).
 Chocolate contains both theobromine and caffeine which serve the seeds well; their toxic properties protect the seeds from being consumed by insects.

 Dogs are generally more susceptible to chocolate poisoning than cats, no doubt because they are more likely to consume large quantities of chocolate, whereas cats are usually more selective eaters as well as being unable to taste sweetness, so chocolate doesn’t hold the same appeal as it does with dogs and humans.